-The pastel colors have always made Lisbon famous, but the famous layout of the cities 7 hills only succeeds at exaggerating the capital’s beauty.
-Lisbon is often the place that international travelers first see after arriving in Portugal and its waterfront location is a perfect introduction into this amazing country.
+The pastel colors have always made Lisbon adored.
+However, the famous layout of the city’s 7 hills only succeeds at exaggerating the capital’s beauty.
+Lisbon is often the place that international travelers first see after arriving in Portugal.
+Its waterfront location is a perfect introduction into this amazing country.

 Once a gift from Kings to their Queens, Óbidos is now open to the public.
 The whitewashed buildings stand out against the green trees and help give the city its iconic look.
-Visitors will have to enter the medieval walls to get into the city to explore its streets.
+Visitors will enter the medieval walls to get into the city to explore its streets.

 With colorful buildings seemingly stack one atop the other and rising from the waterfront, Porto is Portugal’s take on Italy’s Amalfi Coast.
 The historical architecture has been recognized by UNESCO and named as a World Heritage Site.
 Some of the most popular spots in the city include the cathedral called Sé, the double decked bridge called Ponte Dom Luís I, and the Torre dos Clérigos.